Raku/examples/README.md

 ## Building the examples documentation

-To build the examples documentation web pages, simply run the `htmlify.p6` script in the base directory:
+To build the examples documentation web pages, simply run

+    $ make html

+or you can run the `htmlify.p6` script in the base directory:

     $ perl6 htmlify.p6